saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

     - delayed_render:
       - block: dependant_block_A_a

-{% delayed_block dependant_block_A_a %}
+#!delayed_block dependant_block_A_a
 my_state3:
   mod.fun3:
     - {{ data }}
     - do_something
-{% end_delayed_block %}
+#!end_delayed_block

-{% end_delayed_block %}
+#!end_delayed_block
 ```

-Since delayed_blocks are encapsulated much like normal Jinja blocks, you can nest them.
+Since delayed_blocks are encapsulated, you can nest them.
 In this case, there are three renders.
 The first, for example caused by a `state.apply`, and the next two caused by two `delayed_render` requisites, in a chain.

 ### Repeated renders